 Local government has a diverse range of responsibilities regarding native vegetation, management of roadside weeds and pests, and coastal management.

 In 2011, a Ministerial working party recommended solutions to the vexed issue of roadside weed and pest management.
 The government subsequently amended the Catchment and Land Protection Act to require councils to use municipal Roadside Weed and Rabbit Control Plans to outline both council and community-led priorities.
-The State funding program to enable councils to meet these responsibilities expires on 30 June 2015.
-The MAV is calling on the State Labor Government to commit to providing long term funding to councils to cover the ongoing costs of roadside weed and pest management responsibilities.

 In relation to coastal management, the MAV works towards coordinating approaches for local government and others to mitigate the impacts of sea-level rise.